techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Week 2/CronJobs.md

 ##  Reflection/Learning
 I've started noticing that the CLI is actually user friendly in pointing you in the right direction for instance when you open a crontab for a user for the first time, it clearly indicated which one is the easiest to use.
 Also, once I then chose the nano, it had an introduction to cron with useful information.

+I got a 'bad hour' error and then didn't change anything and tried running it again and then got a 'bad minute error'.
+I'm not sure what this means but I'm curious as to why the error message changed while nothing else did.
+Or did I do something without realising it?